 Absences and tardiness interfere with meeting course objectives and attaining clinical competence.
-Consequently, absences and tardiness will be reflected in the evaluation of the student's ability to meet objectives and may be cause for the student's record to be reviewed by the MSN Admissions, Progressions, and Credits Committee.
-In the event of the inability to complete required course work, the student may contract with the course instructor to receive a grade of incomplete.
-Refer to Graduate Bulletin.
+Consequently, absences and tardiness will be reflected in the evaluation of the student's ability to meet objectives and may be cause for the student's record to be reviewed by the Admissions, Progressions, and Credits Committee.
+In the event of the inability to complete required course work, the student may contract with the course instructor to receive a grade of incomplete IF the reasons for the student's incomplete are identified by the university as "incomplete".
+Refer to Graduate Bulletin ["ASTATE Bulletin: "A grade of 'I' is appropriate on the final grade roster when a student fails to meet all the course requirements for reasons beyond his/her control, i.e., illness of the student, serious illness of death in the family, or extended research project.
+Procrastination, pressure of work in other courses, or work not connected with the student's academic load are not satisfactory reasons for an 'I' grade."]